SeedTactics/fms-insight/docs/client-scanners.md

 keyboard press of F1, keyboard presses of letters and numbers, followed by the Enter key (within 10 seconds).
 When the Enter key is detected, the preceding key presses are taken as the serial.
-Only the key presses up to the first comma are used, which allows the QR-code to contain extra data (for example, the QR-code might contain the serial, then a comma, then the part name, then a comma, and even more data).
+Only the key presses up to the first comma or semi-colon are used, which allows the QR-code to contain extra data (for example, the QR-code might contain the serial, then a comma, then the part name, then a comma, and even more data).